 Our location is approx 150m from the ship berths at East Arm Wharf.
 The Darwin Port Welfare Committee (DPWC) is a voluntary body dedicated to the provision of services in the Port of Darwin, Northern Territory, Australia, at the East Arm Port precinct, to all Seafarers visiting the Port.

-With the financial assistance from the International Transport Federation, the Darwin Port and the Australian Maritime Safety Authority, the DPWC has established and upgraded a Seafarers Centre within the Port precinct, providing recreational facilities, and free wi-fi access for those with personal laptops & phones in a relaxing environment.
-We have 2 rooms, one with the Canteen and the second is a lounge for relaxing, both rooms have Television sets, one with a DVD player.
+With the financial assistance from the International Transport Federation, the Darwin Port and the Australian Maritime Safety Authority, the DPWC established and upgraded a Seafarers Centre within the Port precinct, providing recreational facilities, and free wi-fi access for those with personal laptops & phones in a relaxing environment.
+We have 2 rooms, one with the Canteen and the second is a lounge for relaxing, both rooms have Television sets.

 The Seafarers Centre reopened in 2013 following it's relocation due to Port expansion.

-A "Mission to Seafarers" representative may be contacted thro the centre and mobile phone cards are usually available at the centre.
+A "Mission to Seafarers" representative and Chaplin may be contacted thro the centre and mobile phone cards are usually available at the centre.

 Port Safety Regulations prohibit the sale and consumption of Alcohol anywhere at East Arm Port and the Seafarers Centre is a Smoke free zone in conformity with Health Regulations, we appreciate your understanding of these regulations by not smoking in the Centre buildings.
 East Arm Wharf Crew Brief